HouraisanMokou/DSMAP_imitate/README.md

 2. Put images of 2 domains in these files separately.

-3. run *train.py* to train and *visual.py* to output images using trained model
+3. run *train.py* to train and *visual.py* to output images using trained model.